wolffles/SimpChapp/README.md

 Simple Chat APP

+Node, express, socketIO, PeerJS, Vite, React

+## to Deploy
-Node, express, socketIO, PeerJS, Vite, React in production it serves static files created using "npm run build" to deploy to fly.io flyctl deploy
+in production it serves static files created in dist/
+1. npm run build
+2. to deploy to fly.io flyctl deploy

 for dev/local "npm run dev" runs concurrently and nodemon to hot reload.